 - Rosita's Harmony Hills

 - Wild Arctic (animal exhibit is open)

-While the Sesame Street Party Parade and Elmo and Friends meet-and-greet location are temporarily suspended or closed, you can still meet Sesame Street characters, who come out on their floats for photo opportunities throughout the day.
-You're still able to engage with the interactive features throughout Sesame Street Land.
+While the Sesame Street Party Parade is temporarily suspended, you can still meet Sesame Street characters, who come out on their floats for photo opportunities throughout the day.
+If it's a special occasion, there may be a special short show.
+For instance, over the holidays, a few friends came out on a singular float to celebrate Christmas, Kwanzaa and Hanukkah, but didn't spend extra time after the show for individual photos.
+However, the indoor Elmo and Friends meet-and-greet location returned for photo opportunities.
+You're also still able to engage with the interactive features throughout Sesame Street Land.

 You'll notice social distancing floor markings to help people spread out at the animal exhibits as well.
-Pay close attention because some exhibits have one-way directional markings, like at Pacific Point Preserve where the sea lions lounge.
-The lower outdoor section of Dolphin Cove is closed off, but you can watch the dolphins play with toys from the main sidewalk or the underwater viewing area.
-The only animal exhibit that remains closed is the Stingray Encounter.
-Public feedings have also been suspended.
+Pay close attention because some exhibits have one-way directional markings, such as the Pacific Point Preserve where the sea lions lounge.
+You can watch the dolphins play with toys from the main sidewalk or the underwater viewing area.
+Public feedings for the stingrays and sea lions have resumed after not being available back in June.

 The stadiums have modified seating arrangements that block off certain sections and rows.
 At the show's conclusion, everyone is asked to remain seated while the hosts dismiss people by section to avoid a mass exodus.

 Restaurants and Retail Shops

 Like with other areas in the park, restaurants and retail shops have social distancing markers to keep capacity limited inside.
 There are designated entryways and exits to control traffic flow, so be sure to look out for those before you enter!
 Ambassadors and guests are both protected by plexiglass at the registers.
 Contactless payment is highly encouraged, but cash payment can also be accepted.